 Back to blog

-Tips18 March 20265 min read
+Tips18 March 2026 Updated 26 Apr5 min read

-Emergency Fund: How Much Do You Need in New Zealand?
+Emergency Fund in NZ: How Much Do You Need?
+(2026)

 An emergency fund is money set aside for genuine emergencies — job loss, medical bills, car repairs, urgent home fixes.
 Not holidays, not sales, not "I really want that thing."
+It's the foundation of saving money in New Zealand.

 How much do you need?